justicecanada/otto/setup/README.md

 > [!NOTE]
 > You'll be prompted to either input the `ENTRA-CLIENT-SECRET` or use the value if it exists in the Key Vault already.
 Once the plan is generated, you'll be prompted to apply the changes.
 Enter `yes` to proceed with the deployment.

+## DNS Zone Configuration Steps for Cloud Administrator

+**Create Child DNS Zone**
+1. Navigate to the parent DNS zone (cloud.justice.gc.ca) in Azure Portal
+2. On the Overview page, click "+ Child zone"
+3. Fill in the details:
+   - Name: <environment>.cloud.justice.gc.ca
+   - Resource group: Same as parent zone
+4. Click "Review + create"

+**Grant DNS Permissions**
+1. In the newly created child zone
+2. Select "Access Control (IAM)"
+3. Click "+ Add" > "Add role assignment"
+4. Select "DNS Zone Contributor" role
+5. Assign to:
+   - `jumpbox-identity` in the appropriate environment
+   - `jus-<environment>-aks-identity` in the appropriate environment

+These steps must be completed after the Terraform deployment (which creates the managed identities) but before the AKS cluster deployment.

 ### 3. Deploy the AKS cluster: